 The exact cause of psoriasis is unclear, but it has been linked to an immune system problem with a white blood cell called T lymphocyte.
 These T cells travel throughout the body fighting off foreign substances, such as viruses or bacteria.
 But in the case of psoriasis, the T cells mistakenly attack healthy skin cells.
-As a result, the body increases the productive of healthy skin cells, causing an ongoing cycle that creates new skin cells too quickly.
-The dead skin doesn’t shed quickly enough and piles up to form its characteristics thick, scaly patches.
+As a result, the body increases the production of healthy skin cells, causing an ongoing cycle that creates new skin cells too quickly.
+The dead skin doesn’t shed quickly enough and piles up to form its characteristic thick, scaly patches.

 Psoriasis is not contagious and cannot be spread by skin contact.
 However, it is a chronic, long-lasting condition with a genetic root, increasing the risk of development for those with a family history of the disease.
 It may be triggered or worsened by certain factors, such as strep throat, HIV infection, certain medications, areas of physical trauma, severe sunburn, cuts, scrapes, bug bites, stress, cold weather, smoking, or heavy alcohol consumption.
 The symptoms vary in severity depending on each case, but some cases may require regular attention from a dermatologist.

 Psoriasis is most frequently seen on the head, groin, elbows, and knees, but can be located anywhere on the body.
 Nails and joints may also be affected.
 Without treatment intervention, symptoms can advance to debilitating levels, causing joints to become malformed to the extent that they can limit movement and cause significant pain.

 Psoriasis cannot be cured, but it can be successfully managed.
 There are many treatment options for psoriasis, including topical medications, phototherapy, and systemic therapy.
-Treatment can minimize the plaques, boost self-esteem, and greatly improve well-being.
+Treatment can minimize plaques, boost self-esteem, and greatly improve well-being.
 In some patients, treatment completely clears their skin of any plaques.
 Psoriasis cannot be cured, but it can be successfully managed.
-Psoriasis symptoms and severity vary per patient.
+Psoriasis Symptoms and severity vary per patient.
 Call to schedule a consultation with Dr. Rokhsar to design a customized treatment plan.